A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 6. Salt

 Lastly, we have salt-infused onsen water.
-As you’ve probably already guessed, these waters smell like the sea and can often be found in onsen, located by the seaside, where a higher concentration of chloride can be found.
+As you’ve probably already guessed, these waters smell like the sea and can often be found in onsen, located by the seaside, where a higher chloride concentration can be found.

-At Ikeda Spa, we have our own Hinoki Onsen Bath that gives you five different bath salt choices with an array of fragrances to choose from and releases mineral oils with soothing scents from the natural Hinoki wood for aromatherapy.
+At Ikeda Spa, our own Hinoki Onsen Bath offers five different bath salt choices with an array of fragrances.
+It also releases mineral oils with soothing scents from the natural Hinoki wood for aromatherapy.

 Like it?
 Share This Infographic on Your Blog!